Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 Let's consider a scenario where a new microservice needs access to a database.
 Instead of manually creating a service account with broad permissions, a well-defined provisioning process would:

 This automated approach ensures that the microservice has the necessary access while minimizing the risk of privilege escalation or unauthorized data access.
-In fact, Microsoft reports that Copilot Studio is already used by more than 230,000 organizations — including 90% of the Fortune 500 Source: Microsoft Tech Community to build AI agents and automations.
+Microsoft Copilot Studio is already used by more than 230,000 organizations — including 90% of the Fortune 500 to build ai agents and automations.

 Securing NHIs doesn't stop at provisioning.
 Just as important is the process of deprovisioning, which we'll explore in the next section.